Capstone-T37/Meetup-backend/README.md

 ## Env setup:
-* install lastest docker version.
+* Install lastest docker version.
-* `docker pull mongo` to get the mongo image
-* `docker run --name my-mongo -p 27017:27017 -d mongo` spins up a container named my-mongo and mappes the port 27017 on the container to the local one

-## User micro-service
-* `cd user-microservice/`
-* `npm i`
-*  `npm run start:dev`

-Now you can use postman or insomnia to send HTTP requests
+* run `docker -v` to make sure that it was correctly installed
+* run `docker-compose -v` to make sure docker-compose was also installed with docker
+* In the root directory of the project run `docker-compose up --build` this will build all the images and spin up containers for each microservice
+* Now you should be able to access all endpoints